About Rimbi Waterfalls & Rock Garden

 Best time to visit Rimbi Waterfalls & Rock Garden

-July–September for the most dramatic waterfall volume — the Rimbi River swells with monsoon rainfall and the cascade is at full power.
+July–September for the most dramatic waterfall volume.
+The Rimbi River swells with monsoon rainfall and the cascade is at full power.
 October–June for drier, easier walking in the rock garden; the falls are smaller but the cardamom setting is still pleasant.
-August–September combines the strongest flow with the cardamom harvest season — the most atmospheric time overall.
+August–September combines the strongest flow with the cardamom harvest season.
+The most atmospheric time overall.

-Time of dayMorning — the gorge is in shadow by early afternoon.
+Time of dayMorning.
+The gorge is in shadow by early afternoon.

 Things we always tell our guests about Rimbi Waterfalls & Rock Garden